icub-tech-iit/documentation/docs/sw_installation/icub_head_manual.md

 Further documentation is available in [`icub-contrib-common` documentation](https://github.com/robotology/icub-contrib-common).

-Then, proceed installing your robot configuration files:
+Then, proceed to install your robot configuration files:

 ~~~
 cd $ROBOT_CODE/robots-configuration